mahdiatubly/Full_DevOps_RoadMap/Git.md

         $git add -p [file name]

-- To discover the branches that the current branch is istantiated from:
+- To discover the branches that the current branch is instantiated from:

         $git log --graph --decorate

-- To add a remote repo to upload the git repo on your local computer to github:
+- To add a remote repo to upload the git repo on your local computer to GitHub:

         $git remote add origin https://github.com/mahdiatubly/test.git
         $git push origin main